-Business Continuity Training have an incident management model they use during incident management training.
+BC Training have an incident management model they use during incident management training.
 All elements of the model will be taught on both the full and half day courses.
-On the full day course there is more opportunity to look at each element in depth.
+On the full day course, there is more opportunity to look at each element in depth.

 Invocation covers the identifying of incidents, the different types of incidents and when would your organisation invoke their plan.
-A discussion is facilitated during which a number of different incidents are covered such as where the loss of an asset has occurred and also an event where reputation has been affected.
+A discussion is facilitated during which a number of different incidents are covered, such as where the loss of an asset has occurred or an event where the organisation's reputation has been affected.
 The aim is to detect and discuss which incidents would have a major impact on your organisation and cause you to invoke your plan.